deliveroo/deliveroo.engineering/_posts/2023-01-24-roo-talks-care-august.md

 # Thanks, and hope to see you soon!

-We’d love to say a big thank you to the ~150 of you who attended, as well as a big thank you to the [OpenAPI Foundation](https://www.openapis.org/) for sending some awesome OpenAPI stickers for our attendees.
+We'd love to say a big thank you to the ~150 of you who attended, as well as a big thank you to the [OpenAPI Foundation](https://www.openapis.org/) for sending some awesome OpenAPI stickers for our attendees.

 <figure style="text-align: center;">
   ![The kitchen in the Deliveroo offices filled with several groups of people chatting over food and drink](/images/posts/roo-talks-care-august/chatting-over-food.jpeg)
 </figure>

-Although there’s not yet a date in the diary, we’re hoping to run another event in the new year.
+Although there's not yet a date in the diary, we're hoping to run another event in the new year.
 Watch this space for more details.